databendlabs/databend/website/blog/2023-09-24-databend-weekly-112.md

 - Added support for `COMPACT` distributed execution.
 - Added the `json_path_exists` function.
 - Added the `recluster_block_size` setting to control the block size during re-clustering.
-- Support conversion from `DECIMAL` type to `INT` type.
+- Added support for conversion from `DECIMAL` type to `INT` type.
-- Support inverted filter to reduce filter execution, resulting in a performance improvement of up to 4 times in some scenarios.
+- Added support for an inverted filter to optimize filter execution, leading to a performance boost of up to 4 times in certain scenarios.
 - SQLSmith testing now supports generating table functions, window functions, subqueries, and the `WITH` clause.

 ## What's Up Next